Theodor Lohmann: Private life, education, and early career

 Theodor Lohmann was the seventh of eight children in a rural, patriarchal Lutheran household.
 From early on Lohmann had been influenced by the pious German Lutheran Great Awakening movement of Ludwig Harms, characterized by proselytism and sanctification.
 Lohmann's father, Ernst Heinrich Lohmann (1797–1856), was a merchant and owner of a brickyard.
 His mother, Johanna Juliana Lohmann (born Hardegen), died early.
 Theodor Lohmann attended the gymnasium in Celle.

 From 1850 he studied jurisprudence and political science at the University of Göttingen, where he also engaged in the study of church theory and came in contact with the Inner Mission for the first time, which led him to write his first thesis Communismus, Socialismus, Christenthum.
 His thesis received a great deal of academic attention for its proposal of an extensive reform of society in the light of the newly emerging socialist theories.
 In 1851 he was one of the founders of the Burschenschaft Germania of Göttingen.
 Four years later Lohmann entered the civil service of the Kingdom of Hanover.
 In 1858 he passed the second Staatsexamen.

 Subsequently, Lohmann was active in different roles for the royal administration of Hanover.
 In 1861 he was assigned to the administration's cultural department, and as general secretary in 1869 Lohmann participated in the first Evangelisch-Lutheran synod in Hanover.
 In the 1860s he had already engaged himself with the development of the Lutheran Inner Mission (Innere Mission), effectively reorganizing the constitution of the Hanover state church.
-Together with the theologian Gerhard Uhlhorn and others he played an important role in the establishment of the Evangelischer Verein ("Evangelisch Association") and the Stephansstift, a diaconical institution of Hanover created in 1869 for the promotion of religious freedom.
+Together with the theologian Gerhard Uhlhorn and others he played an important role in the establishment of the Evangelischer Verein ("Evangelisch Association") and the Stephansstift, a diaconal institution of Hanover created in 1869 for the promotion of religious freedom.
 He was also involved in the assistance of youth and old people as well as vocational training.
 In 1862 Theodor Lohmann had married Louise Sophie Elisabeth Wyneken (1839–1879).
 The couple had three children.